MadLadSquad/MadLadSquadSite/desktop.md

 This section will be expanded to be more detailed soon!

 ## A fully community-centered approach to development
-We want our community to control the direction of our projects, that's why we distribute our software as open source, but that isn't the full picture
+We want our community to control the direction of our projects, that's why we distribute our software as open source.

 Our collaboration workflow is the following:
 1. Make an issue